linode/docs/docs/products/tools/marketplace/guides/webuzo/index.md

     To set your hostname and name servers, navigate to **Settings** > **Panel Config** and make any needed adjustments to the *Hostname (Panel domain)* and nameserver (*NS1* and *NS2*) fields.
 If you registered the domain name *example.com*, you may want to configure your *Hostname* as `server.example.com` and your name servers as `ns1.example.com` and `ns2.example.com`.
 Before doing so, you need log in to your DNS provider and add an A record from `server.example.com` to the IPv4 address of your Compute Instance.
 You also need to register the name servers through your domain's registrar.
 For further instructions, consult your domain registrar's documentation.

-1.  **Create a user.** Webuzo allows you to have multiple users, each with their own website(s), resource allowances, and dedicated backend panels.
+1.  **Create a user.** Webuzo lets you have multiple users, each with their own website(s), resource allowances, and dedicated backend panels.
 To create your first user, navigate to **Users** > **Add User**.
 In the **Add user** page that appears, fill out the desired username, password, domain, and email address for the new user.
 You can also set custom resource allotments and additional settings as needed.

 1.  **Log in as the user.** You can log in to the user panel (also called the enduser panel) by navigating to the following URL: `http://[ip-address]:2002`.
 At the login prompt, enter the user credentials that you just created and press **Login**.
 The user panel should appear: